bourdin07/test_code_WHG/README.md

 2/ Run containers
 - `docker-compose up -d`
+    - wait that all container are running
+- `docker ps` to list all running docker containers

 3/ Initialize data fixtures
 - `docker exec -it Test_Code_WHG_back bash` to enter inside the container